ceph/ceph/doc/config-cluster/general-config-ref.rst

 :Required: Yes, for daemon instances.
 :Default: ``localhost``

 .. tip:: Do not use ``localhost``.
-To get your host name, execute ``hostname`` on your command line and use the name of your host (to the first period, not the fully-qualified domain name).
+To get your host name, execute ``hostname -s`` on your command line and use the name of your host (to the first period, not the fully-qualified domain name).
 .. important: You should not specify any value for ``host`` when using a third party deployment system that retrieves the host name for you.